 Pakistan's independent rights commission has called for free and fair elections with the added provision that an even playing field be created for women and religious minorities, echoing similar calls by bishops in the country.

 "There must be special efforts to ensure both women and religious minorities are able to participate in, and contest, the elections freely and without fear, pressure or intimidation," the Human Rights Commission of Pakistan (HRCP) said after its 32nd Annual General Meeting on April 7.

 However, a formal election date has yet to be announced and rumors are swirling the polls may be delayed due to the uncertain political situation.

-, the killing of two Hindu brothers in Mithi, and the random killings of Hazara and Ahmadiyya community members reflect the latitude still given to religious extremists," it added.
+"The recent attack on a church in Quetta, the blasphemy charges leveled against Patras Masih in Lahore, the killing of two Hindu brothers in Mithi, and the random killings of Hazara and Ahmadiyya community members reflect the latitude still given to religious extremists," it added.